vibbits/nextflow-workshop/docs/nextflow/building_blocks.md

-# Basic concepts
+# Building blocks
 In the first chapter we will elaborate on how Nextflow is designed, its advantages and disadvantages, the basic components, etc.

 ## Introduction
-Writing workflows to automate processes is not something new.
+Writing pipelines to automate processes is not something new.
 In the `data/` folder we've written a bash script that downloads the data that we will use throughout this tutorial.
-These bash scripts are probably one of the oldest forms of workflows.
+These bash scripts are probably one of the oldest forms of pipelines where we concatenate processes.
 Let's have a look at another example:

 ```
 #!/bin/bash